PAMELA through a Magnetic Lens: The magnetic lens

-where $f$ is the fraction of the particles in the heliosphere on a trajectory that allows them to travel across the HCS, and A is the suppression of the local flux with respect to the interstellar flux. \footnote{Here we consider electrons and positrons, but we note that the same arguments can be made for other cosmic ray species.
+The fraction of the interstellar spectrum that can propagate directly to the centre of the heliosphere through this magnetic lens provides an additional component to the local cosmic ray flux.
+Therefore we add an additional term to eq. (\ref{eq:suppression}) for the positron flux:\footnote{Here we consider electrons and positrons, but we note that the same arguments must apply to other cosmic ray species.
 Specifically we would expect to see a deficit of anti-protons in the current solar minimum.
 For protons and anti-protons we cannot approximate rigidity with energy and we expect the rise to be slower and extend to lower energies.
 We will present a careful analysis of the proton to anti-proton flux in a future paper but for now we note that this model requires that there be no anti-proton excess in contrast to many dark matter explanations of PAMELA.}

-Using this model we fit to the PAMELA data in Fig.~\ref{PAMELAFit1}.
-This fit requires that the local flux be $23\%$ of the interstellar flux, though the large error bars on the high energy points allow for a wide range of values ($14\%$ to $30\%$) for the local suppression.
-In addition there is substantial uncertainty in the background spectrum which will have an effect on any fit.
-Nevertheless, we note that though the fit accounts for the rising profile of the high energy fraction, it does not correctly model the behaviour below $20~GeV$, instead giving a result that is significantly too high.
-This is not particularly surprising given the rough and ready nature of our toy model for the magnetic field.
+Using this model we compare a modified spectrum to the PAMELA data in figure \ref{PAMELAFit1} with $A=0.23$.
+The general behaviour is consistent with the rising profile of the high energy fraction but it does not correctly model the positron fraction below 30~GeV, instead giving a positron fraction that is significantly too high.